-English International School, Moscow West has a very friendly setting and, within our well organised and wonderfully inviting classrooms, we enjoy:
+English International School of Moscow West has a very friendly setting and, within our well-organised and wonderfully inviting classrooms, we enjoy:

 We also have:

-- A campus with high perimeter and internal security.
-The school’s priority is the safety of the pupils
+- A campus with a high perimeter fence and internal security.
+The school’s priority is the safety of the pupils.

-- A secure and enclosed playground with a safe surface and age-appropriate play equipment
+- A fun, secure and enclosed playground with a safe surface and age-appropriate play equipment.

-- Sports areas – including a small gymnasium in school and scheduled use of the superb off-site University Sports Centre facilities, three minutes’ walk from the school
+- Sports areas – including a small on-site gymnasium and scheduled use of the superb University Sports Centre facilities off-site, three minutes’ walk from school.

-- A fully equipped kitchen for excellent on-site catering.
+- A fully equipped kitchen for excellent on-site catering and nutritious meals.

-As is the case in the best of British private education, much of our students’ work is displayed around the school, giving them ownership and pride.
+As is the case in the best of British private education, much of our students’ work is displayed around the school, giving them both ownership and pride of their achievements.

-My teaching career spans four decades, and has afforded me the opportunity to teach in South Africa, my home country, New Zealand, Nigeria, Azerbaijan and the Russian Federation.
+My teaching career spans more than four decades, and has afforded me the opportunity to serve as academic leader and teacher in South Africa, my home country, New Zealand, Nigeria, Azerbaijan and the Russian Federation.